Yui-H8/SQLNoir/case-006.md

 |60|Roman Fisher|Nightclub Owner|VIP-G|Youre barking up the wrong tree.
 I wouldnt kill anybody.|
 |116|Vivian Nair|Consultant|VIP-R|Check my work computer logs.
 I would never commit such a horrible act.|
 ---
-🧐
-* Confession of 2 persons include 'computer'.
+🧐 Confession of 2 persons include 'computer'.
 First of all, it can be clue.
+192:	Phoenix Pitts
+116:	Vivian Nair